Storybook-Sound/website/studio.md

 ### Dolby Atmos

-Most people are offering Atmos mixing, but here, we... hottest playlists... quick and easy atmos generation... more affordable... end thought value add.
-Send us the stems for your single and be elegible to the hottest playlists... promote it in a modern fashion.
+Most people are offering Atmos mixing, but here, we… hottest  playlists… quick and easy Atmos generation… more affordable… end thought  value add.
+Send us the stems for your single and be eligible to the hottest  playlists… promote it in a modern fashion.

-What makes us a unique choice for that.

 ### Recording